 8. Serve with brown rice.
 You can put the extra sauce in a small bowl on the side.

 You can keep leftovers in an airtight container up to 3 days in the refrigerator.
 Store the sauce in a separate jar.
-Warm leftovers or enjoy them cold.
-You can freeze the sauce up to 1 month.
-Let it thaw at room temperature and then reheat it over low heat on the stove.
+Warm leftovers in the microwave or enjoy them cold.
+I do not recommend freezing them.

 Do not skip pressing the tofu.
 It is important to remove that excess moisture, so it is firmer and drier.
 It will have a better consistency when it is cooked.